|Sample Sizes:||Up to 1" X 1" X 3/4"|

 A line profile of the defect designated by the red circle in the image is 0.471 nm in height.
 This defect was visualized in repetitive images of the same surface area.

-Additional Applications with the TT-2 AFM
+Additional Applications of the TT-2 AFM

 The TT-2 AFM meets a wide variety of applications.
 More details on the use of the TT-2 AFM for industry, research and education can be found by clicking on any of the links below: